barryclark/jekyll-now/_posts/2016-02-02-Benchmarking-Dapper-Inserts.md

 {% endhighlight %}

 We see that we are using an Execute method that takes in a SQL Command and the Product object.
-The *WriteOne* command is stored in a Resource file.
-It's a basic parameter insert query which is processed by Dapper, alongside with the product object and all the parameter on the query are populated by the object properties, based on matching property names with parameter names.
+The *WriteOne* command is stored in a resource file.
+It's a basic parameter insert query which is processed by Dapper, alongside with the product object and all the parameters on the query are populated by the object property values, based on matching property names with parameter names.

-We can see that the SQL Query Write One defines parameters using '@' which reflect the names of the product objects properties we are passing into the execute:
+We can see that the SQL Query Write One defines parameters using '@' which reflect the names of the product objects properties we are passing into the
+Execute:

 {% highlight SQL %}
 INSERT INTO [dbo].[Products]